-As mentioned in the previous article, the properties of data transmission via a fiber optic depend on the core.
+As mentioned in the article on the structure of optical fibers, the properties of data transmission via a fiber optic depend on the core.
 Hence, based on the differences in the structure of the core, there are three main types of optical fibers.

 - Multimode optical fiber with stepped index